Derek Funk is a compassionate advisor and zealous advocate for his clients.

-Derek Funk primarily practices in the areas of disability insurance and insurance bad faith litigation, and advises policyholders throughout all stages of the disability claims process.
-Mr. Funk also practices in the areas of commercial litigation, commercial and healthcare transactions, and estate planning.
+Derek practices in the areas of disability insurance and insurance bad faith litigation, commercial litigation, healthcare transactions and litigation (including practice valuation/personal and business divorce), and estate litigation.

 Derek graduated summa cum laude from Utah State University with a B.A. in Law and Constitutional Studies and minors in Philosophy and Latin.
 He received his J.D., cum laude, from the Sandra Day O’Connor College of Law at Arizona State University, graduating with High Pro Bono Distinction.
 During law school, Derek also completed externships with the litigation section of the Arizona Attorney General’s Civil Rights Division and with the Honorable Patricia A. Orozco at the Arizona Court of Appeals.